The Government and the Parliament

 The Government dominates the proceedings of the House:

-- The standing orders (rules of the House) reserve the greater part of the House’s timetable (approximately 60 percent) for consideration of government business—mostly government initiated legislation.
+- The standing orders (rules of the House) reserve the greater part of the House’s timetable (over 60 percent) for consideration of government business—mostly government initiated legislation.
 The Government is also allowed to arrange the order of its business as it wishes.

 - The rules which set out how the House operates advantage the Government in various ways—a major one (derived from the Constitution) is that only a Minister is able to initiate financial legislation.
 Preference is also given to Ministers in a number of minor ways—for example, only a Minister may move the motion for the adjournment of the House (termination of a sitting).